Scott-Simmons/taxes-compare/server/methodology.md

 ### Methodology (high level)

-The easiest way to get a feel a country's taxation settings is to visualise the policy as a curve, not as a table of marginal rates.
+The easiest way to understand a country's taxation settings is to visualise its policy as a curve.
 This document shows how to do that.

 ##### Parsing